friendsofhyperf/components/docs/en/components/amqp-job.md

 ## Introduction

-`friendsofhyperf/amqp-job` is an asynchronous job component based on the `hyperf/amqp` component.
-It supports dispatching jobs to an AMQP service and then consuming the jobs through consumers.
-It encapsulates the `hyperf/amqp` component and provides a more convenient way to dispatch and consume jobs.
+`friendsofhyperf/amqp-job` is an asynchronous task component built on the `hyperf/amqp` package.
+It supports distributing tasks to the AMQP service and consuming these tasks through consumers.
+It encapsulates the `hyperf/amqp` package and provides a more convenient way to distribute and consume tasks.

 ## Installation